rust-lang/const-eval/const-generic-const-fn-bounds.md

 ## Runtime uses don't have `const` restrictions

-`impl const` blocks additionally generate impls that are not const if any generic parameters are not const.
+`impl const` blocks are treated as if the constness is a generic parameter (see also effect systems in the alternatives).

 E.g.